ali-khakpour/carRent/README.md

-You see online in https://carrent.iran.liara.run/
+You can see online in https://carrent.iran.liara.run/

 # Getting Started with Create React App